joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 ![](/_images/2020/12/WP-REST-API-diagram.png)

+### Prerequisites

+In order for this tutorial to work, you'll need to have the following.

+* You should already have an Auth0 tenant and be familiar with how to create and manage applications and connections.
+The [Getting Started](https://auth0.com/docs/get-started) section of the Auth0 documentation is a good place to start.
+* You should have a WordPress site(s) running and using the [Login by Auth0 plugin](https://wordpress.org/plugins/auth0/).
+The [installation instructions](https://auth0.com/docs/customize/integrations/cms/wordpress-plugin/install-login-by-auth0) show how to add Auth0 login to a new or existing WordPress site.
+* You should have at least one other application integrated with Auth0 to call the WordPress API.
+This tutorial includes instructions for a simple local application you can run to test this out if you're not ready to work with a live application right away.

 ## What is the WP REST API?

 The [WP REST API](https://developer.wordpress.org/rest-api/) is a collection of endpoints built into WordPress core that can be used to do just about everything you can do with WordPress in a browser: read posts, manage posts, manage users, etc. If you go to the `/wp-json/` route on any self-hosted WordPress site, you will get a big block of JSON back with meta information and and a list of all the endpoints available.